 \section{Introduction}

-The complexity of answering conjunctive queries (CQs) has long been a classic topic of study in database theory.
-CQs make up the core of many common query languages, such as SQL, SPARQL, or Datalog, and the algorithmic properties of CQs are therefore also critical to query answering in these respective languages.
+The complexity of answering conjunctive queries (CQs) has been a classic topic of study in database theory.
+CQs make up the core of many common query languages, such as SQL, SPARQL, or Datalog, and the algorithmic properties of CQs are therefore also critical to query answering in these languages.
 Beyond query answering, the complexity of CQs is of interest throughout theoretical computer science where it is studied extensively under the equivalent frameworks of Constraint Satisfaction Problems or homomorphisms between relational structures.

-When we speak of the complexity of answering CQs we generally refer to the decision problem \cqprob where a CQ $q$ and a database $D$ is given and the program is tasked to decide whether $q$ has a non-empty set of results when evaluated over the database $D$.
-In general, \cqprob is \np-complete~\cite{DBLP:conf/stoc/ChandraM77} but extensive research in the area has yielded large tractable fragments of the problem by restrictions to query structure~\cite{DBLP:journals/jcss/GottlobLS02,DBLP:journals/talg/GroheM14}.
-This line of study has also produced two important characterisations (in terms of query structure) of tractable CQ answering. \citet{DBLP:journals/jacm/Grohe07} showed that \cqprob restricted to bounded arity CQs is tractable exactly for query classes of bounded \emph{treewidth}.
-Analogously, \citet{DBLP:journals/jacm/Marx13} showed that the fixed-parameter tractability of \cqprob parameterised by the queries hypergraph structure can be characterised in terms of \emph{submodular width}.
+When we speak of the complexity of answering CQs, we generally refer to the decision problem \cqprob, where a CQ $q$ and a database $D$ are given, and the task is to decide whether $q$ has a non-empty set of results when evaluated over the database $D$.
+In general, \cqprob is \np-complete~\cite{DBLP:conf/stoc/ChandraM77}, but extensive research in the area has yielded large tractable\footnote{When not stated otherwise we use tractability to mean polynomial-time decidability.} fragments of the problem by restricting the structure of queries~\cite{DBLP:journals/jcss/GottlobLS02,DBLP:journals/talg/GroheM14}.
+This line of study has also produced two important characterisations (in terms of query structure) of tractable CQ answering. \citet{DBLP:journals/jacm/Grohe07} showed that \cqprob restricted to bounded arity CQs is tractable exactly for query classes of bounded \emph{treewidth modulo homomorphism}, i.e., only if there exists some constant $c$ such that every query in the class is equivalent to a query with treewidth at most $c$ (Proposition~\ref{prop:grohehard}).
+Analogously, \citet{DBLP:journals/jacm/Marx13} showed that the fixed-parameter tractability of \cqprob parameterised by the query's hypergraph structure can be characterised in terms of \emph{submodular width}.